 What is the Employee Experience?

-You may have heard of the customer experience (CX).
+You’ve probably heard of the customer experience (CX).
 It’s the experience we have as a consumer when buying from or selling to a business.
-It answers questions like; Were they friendly on the phone?
+It answers questions like: Were they friendly on the phone?
 Did they have what we needed?
-Were my expectations met or did I have a wow experience?.
+Were my expectations met?
+Did I have a wow experience?

-The customer experience determines the likelihood that a customer will buy again.
+The customer experience determines the likelihood a customer will buy again.

-Today, the worlds leading research company Gartner indicates more than 90% of businesses compete primarily on the basis of CX.
+The world’s leading research company, Gartner, indicates more than 90% of businesses compete primarily on the basis of CX.

 But what about employee experience (EX)?
 Don’t employees deserve to be treated as well, if not more so than the customer?